okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

     * **Code Challenge Method**: Leave the default of `SHA-256` selected.
     * **Code Verifier**: Leave this field empty so that Postman generates its own.
     * **Scope**: Include the scopes that allow you to perform the actions on the endpoint that you want to access.
+Separate multiple scopes with spaces.
 The scopes requested for the access token must exist in the app's grants collection, and the user must have the permission to perform those actions.
 Use `okta.users.read` for this example.
     * **State**: Specify any alphanumeric value.
 The authorization server reflects this string when redirecting the browser back to the client.
     * **Client Authentication**: Set to **Send client credentials in body**.